Hove Town Hall: Original town hall building

 The original town hall in Hove was built by Alfred Waterhouse and opened in 1882.
 It was built in the gothic style, out of red brick, terracotta and Portland stone, and contained a 2,000 capacity great hall with three balconies, and a 110 ft tall tower in the central facade.
 The building cost around £50,000.
 The organ was built by Henry Willis, and was sold in 1959.
-The tower contained 12 bells, and their combined weight made them the heaviest bells in Southern England in the late 19th century.
+The tower contained a clock and carillon of 12 bells by Gillett, Bland & Co.; their combined weight made them the heaviest bells in Southern England in the late 19th century.

 In 1900, the building was used as a part time cinema by James Williamson, and in 1907, the town hall hosted a Women's Social and Political Union meeting at which Louisa Martindale spoke.
 During the First World War, Hove Town Hall was used as a recruitment office, and hosted events for Belgian soldiers and the Belgian royal family.

 On 9 January 1966, the town hall was damaged by a fire, which destroyed the Great Hall, Council Chamber, offices and the Magistrates' Court.
 During the fire, the mayor's secretary John Barter went into the building to retrieve the regalia.
 After the fire, the civic offices were moved to Brooker Hall, whilst the magistrates' court and court offices moved to the western part of the building, which had not been damaged by the fire.
 The courts eventually moved to the Hove Trial Centre in 1972.